National Broadband Network: 2017

 A 2017 report by the Joint Standing Committee on NBN found significant technology issues and company performance.
 All but one of the Coalition members of the committee released a dissenting report strongly defending the NBN and NBN Co.

 In 2017, Morrow wrote a public blog post arguing that the New Zealand program Ultra-Fast Broadband operated in a different policy setting, with Telecom New Zealand separated into Chorus (wholesale) and Spark (retail).
 On 23 October, Turnbull said, "The NBN was a calamitous train wreck of a project when we came into government in 2013," and argued that the NBN might never make a profit.

 Turnbull commented on New Zealand's program "They basically ensured the incumbent telco, the Telstra equivalent, split its network operations away from its retail operations.
 And then that network company in effect became the NBN.
 The virtue of that was you actually had a business that knew what it was doing, that was up and running, that had 100 years of experience getting on with the job."

-Morrow admitted that 15% of end users receive poor service through NBN and are 'seriously dissatisfied'.
-In addition, Morrow indicated that in July, prices and performance for end users were suppressed through a 'price war' between RSPs.
+Morrow admitted that 15% of end users receive poor service through NBN and are "seriously dissatisfied".
+In addition, Morrow indicated that in July, prices and performance for end users were suppressed through a "price war" between RSPs.
 However, despite this comment, the Telecommunications Industry Ombudsman released its annual reporting showing a 159% increase in NBN complaints with nearly 40% of NBN customers dissatisfied.

-In response to the imminent broadcast of a critical documentary, Turnbull stated that NBN was a failure, blaming the earlier Rudd and Gillard governments.
+In response to the imminent broadcast of a critical documentary, Turnbull stated that NBN was a failure, but blaming the earlier Rudd and Gillard governments.
 The documentary noted significant issues with the rollout and complaints regarding performance of the NBN.
 Following the Prime Minister's acknowledgment of the NBN's failure, Rudd noted that, on assuming government in 2013, Turnbull, as Minister for Communications in the Abbott government, radically changed the network's technical aspects.

 The ACCC began an inquiry into the NBN in November 2017, to investigate whether regulation was needed to improve outcomes for consumers.
 In November 2017 NBN Co temporarily suspended the rollout of its HFC network due to performance issues, costing Telstra close to $600 million AUD of its 2018 profits.